BrunetLabAMPK/AMPK_motif_analyzer/README.md

 Installation
 ------------

 Download files from GITHUB on local computer.
-You just need Perl to be installed on your computer, and you should be good to go.
+Just need Perl to be installed on your computer, and you are good to go.

 Usage
 ------------